-Test Automation 101: How and Why to Automate Testing
+Automation Testing Guide: How and Why to Automate Manual Testing

-Test Automation 101: How and Why to Automate Testing
+Automation Testing Guide: How and Why to Automate Manual Testing

 But is automation needed on every software testing project?
 How to plan and set up an automation project to benefit from it the most?
 And why can automation projects fail?
 These are just some of the questions we’ll answer in today’s longread.

-Automation testing is carried out with the help of an automation framework, test scripts, and tools that can execute tests according to a specific schedule.
-They can also record the results, notify the team when a certain condition is triggered, and offer detailed feedback that helps improve the process and the outcomes of the test execution process.
+Automation testing is carried out with the help of an automation framework, test scripts, and tools that can execute tests according to a specific schedule, record the results, notify the team when a certain condition is triggered, and offer detailed feedback that helps improve the process and the outcomes of the test execution process.

 Many sources use the terms “automation testing” and “test automation” interchangeably.
 But do they really mean the same thing, or do they have different meanings and different uses?
 Let’s take a closer look at both concepts to find out once and for all.